Neutrino mass observables and non-Hermitian version of Type-I seesaw model: Leptogenesis

-The decay asymmetry, $\epsilon_1$ depends on the Majorana masses and imaginary part of combination of Yukawa coupling matrix, $(h_{\nu}^\dagger h_{\nu})^2$.
+The decay asymmetry, $\epsilon_1$ depends on the Majorana masses and imaginary part of the combination of Yukawa coupling matrix, $(h_{\nu}^\dagger h_{\nu})^2$.
 So the Dirac Yukawa coupling, $h_\nu$ must be complex for $\epsilon_1 \neq 0$.
-In generic realizations of seesaw models $h_{\nu}$ contains most of the unknown parameters.
-So, one generally adopts different kind of parametrization schemes for $h_\nu$ like Casas-Ibarra parametrization \cite{Casas:2001sr}, biunitary parametrization \cite{Pascoli:2003uh} to generate leptonic phases in $\epsilon_1$ which can lead to generation of adequate baryon asymmetry through leptogenesis.
-Coming to the non-Hermitian version of Type-I seesaw mechanism the asymmetry produced because of the decay of the lightest of the three right handed Majorana neutrinos would be,

-Since the parameters of $h$ and $\eta$ are in general complex, more phases enter into the elements of $(h^\dagger_+h_-)^2$.
-So, the above terms can provide an additional source of CP asymmetry for required leptogenesis.
-A proper parametrization of $h$ and $\eta$ would establish the given argument which is a work under progress.
+In generic realizations of seesaw models, $h_{\nu}$ contains most of the unknown parameters.